- Explore the three great pyramids of Giza

 - Marvel at treasures like King Tut's tomb

-- Learn about the Bibliotecha Alexandrina and its significance in the ancient world
+- Learn about the Bibliotecha Alexandrina's significance in the ancient world

 - Discover the "Great Sand Sea" in Siwa on a safari tour